King's College (Taunton) A GSG School

 - ISI report: View the ISI report

-- Linked schools: King's Hall School
+- Linked schools: King's College Prep School

 What The Good Schools Guide says..

-This school is flying, brimming with enthusiasm and passion for learning, smashing it on the sports field and bounding with extracurricula opportunities.
+This school is flying, brimming with enthusiasm and passion for learning, smashing it on the sports field and bounding with extracurricular opportunities.
 It has gradually – and with ‘a deliberate strategy’ – lifted its academic game.
 While still standing by its inclusivity banner and celebrating the not (overly) selective image that it fosters, it is quietly...

 What the school says...

-King's College, Taunton is a leading co-educational independent boarding and day school situated in the heart of the West Country.
-It offers a holistic education, strong on values of scholarship and community, together with all-round, world class provision in sport and the arts.
+King's College offers a holistic education, strong on values of scholarship and community, together with all-round, world class provision in sport and the arts.

 The school has a strong boarding ethos, creating a home from home environment for pupils.
 Weekends are busy and purposeful, with lessons and sport on Saturdays, and activities and trips often taking place on Sundays.
 Boarders and day pupils live and study side-by-side.
 Friendships developed are often extraordinarily long-lived.
 Boarders come from far and wide.
 Many are local.
 A few live closer to the school than some of their day pupil friends.
 Others come from the south west of England; others from further afield in the UK and some from overseas.
 This makes for a varied and vibrant community within the houses.

-The school's achievements include BBC Song's of Praise School Choir of the Year; Wisden's most successful school cricket team in 2009 and runners up in 2010; Jos Buttler presently playing cricket for England; U16 girls' Hockey County Champions; Olympic gold medalist Maddie Hinch is a former pupil; winners of the Good Schools Guide best A level DT department award and four Arkwright Scholarships in the past four years, including the Royce Award; winners of the coveted Sir Steuart Pringle Marine Cadet Trophy in 2009, 2010 and 2011, runners up in 2015 and winners again in 2016.. ...Read more
+The school's achievements include BBC Song's of Praise School Choir of the Year; Wisden's most successful school cricket team in 2009 and runners up in 2010; Jos Buttler presently playing cricket for England; U16 girls' Hockey County Champions; Olympic gold medalist Maddie Hinch is a former pupil; winners of the Good Schools Guide best A level DT department award and four Arkwright Scholarships in the past four years, including the Royce Award; winners of the coveted Sir Steuart Pringle Marine Cadet Trophy in 2009, 2010 and 2011, runners up in 2015 and winners again in 2016 and 2022. ...Read more

 Do you know this school?